thyAshley/100-days-of-code/log.md

 - decided that i will move on to improve my basic skills before trying to deploy the application again.
 - at day 58, i feel pretty comfortable working with nodejs, express and react after 2 month of learning.
 - for the next part of the 100 day challenge, i will continue on improving my foundation as well as picking up graphql and sql as well as css designs.

+# Day 60: July 27, 2020

+**Today's Progress**:

+- Learning typescript from scratch

+### Note

+- private class can only be use inside class
+- importing in typescript require .js

+# Day 61: July 28, 2020

+**Today's Progress**:

+- working with postgresql and knex
+- working on a MERN stack application for uploading and sharing photos

+# Day 62: July 29, 2020

+**Today's Progress**:

+- working on photo sharing site
+- working with ReactDOM Portal

+# Day 63: July 30, 2020

+**Today's Progress**:

+- react hooks learning, useState and useEffect

+# Day 64: August 3, 2020

+Took a 3 day break to recharge as my school is starting soon.

+**Today's Progress**:

+- working on a fullstack application tutorial with typescript due to unfamiliarity with working with typescript.
+- learning about graphQL
+- building a backend with express and graphQL
+- using graphiql to test queries

+### Note

+- typescript is installed as development dependency
+- graphQL != json, it is a query language
+- graphiql is a query gui for testing graphql

+# Day 65: August 4, 2020

+- working with graphQL and Apollo
+- composing queries
+- working with deploying graphql on the frontend with apollo and react-apollo
+- learning tailwind

+### Note

+- Apollo help bind graphQL to frontend

+# Day 66: August 5, 2020

+- Learning tailwindcss
+- tailwind configs
+- @apply directive

+# Day 67: August 6, 2020

+- Working with tailwindcss

+# Day 68: August 7, 2020

+- Working with tailwindcss and customizing design
+- working with mocha chai and nodejs

 <hr/>